Question From ( 51 To 100 )

 87. A 32-year-old patient has been hospitalized into the surgical department with clinical signs of hemorrhagic shock two hours after receiving a closed abdominal injury During the surgery, a rupture of the spleen was diagnosed, the patient has up to 15 liters of liquid blood in the abdominal cavity.
 No damage to the hollow organs was detected.
 What type of transfusion must be provided in this case?

-A. Exchange blood transfusion
+A. Exchange blood transfusionĀ

-B. Direct blood transfusion
+B. Direct blood transfusionĀ

-C. Indirect blood transfusion
+C. Indirect blood transfusionĀ

-D. Transfusion is not indicated
+D. Transfusion is not indicatedĀ

 E. Reinfusion

-Answer: Direct blood transfusion
+Answer: Direct blood transfusionĀ

 Explanation

+Rupture of the Spleen: The patient has a diagnosed rupture of the spleen, resulting in significant hemorrhage with up to 15 liters of blood in the abdominal cavity.
+Clinical Signs of Hemorrhagic Shock: The patient presents with clinical signs of hemorrhagic shock, indicating a rapid loss of blood.
+Closed Abdominal Injury: The injury is described as closed, suggesting that there is no breach in the skin, and the hemorrhage is internal.
+No Damage to Hollow Organs Detected: The absence of damage to hollow organs is mentioned, emphasizing the focus on the spleen.
+Direct blood transfusion (B) involves the transfusion of blood directly from a donor to the recipient.
+This can be particularly important in cases of acute, massive blood loss, such as in this scenario with a ruptured spleen and significant hemorrhage.
 The other options (A, C, D, E) are not appropriate in the context of acute hemorrhagic shock and the need for immediate blood replacement.
 Exchange blood transfusion (A) is a specific procedure used for conditions such as sickle cell disease.
 Indirect blood transfusion (C) is not a recognized term in transfusion medicine.
 Transfusion is not indicated (D) would be incorrect in the presence of hemorrhagic shock.
-Reinfusion (E) typically refers to the collection and reinfusion of a patient’s own blood and may not be suitable for acute massive hemorrhage.
+Reinfusion (E) typically refers to the collection and reinfusion of a patient’s own blood and may not be suitable for acute massive hemorrhage. |

 88. A 30-year-old woman has a history of three spontaneous miscarriages and one premature childbirth.
 Examination revealed es and lupus anticoagulant.
 What is the most positive reaction to anticardiolipin antibodi likely diagnosis in this case?

-A. Hemorrhagic syndrome
+A. Hemorrhagic syndromeĀ

-B. Antiphospholipid syndrome
+B. Antiphospholipid syndromeĀ

-C. Stein-Leventhal syndrome
+C. Stein-Leventhal syndromeĀ

 D. Sheehan syndrome